-- Tri-party agents dominate the settlement of US repo, accounting for something in the order of twothirds of the US market, compared to 10-12% in the European market.. - European tri-party repo is normally used to manage non-government bonds and equity (although the proportion of government bonds has more than doubled since the crisis), whereas US tri-party is focused on Treasury and Agency debt. - In European tri-party systems, there has always been true term repo, whereas term repos in US triparty systems have traditionally unwound each morning, to be re-arranged in the afternoon.
+- Tri-party agents dominate the settlement of US repo, accounting for something in the order of twothirds of the US market, compared to about 10% in the European market.. - European tri-party repo is normally used to manage non-government bonds and equity (although the proportion of government bonds has more than doubled since the crisis), whereas US tri-party is focused on Treasury and Agency debt (about two-thirds of that market). - In European tri-party systems, there has always been true term repo, whereas term repos in US triparty systems have traditionally unwound each morning, to be re-arranged in the afternoon (the same for open repos).
 This was intended to give sellers (who are usually broker-dealers) the daily opportunity to substitute collateral and adjust for price fluctuations (instead of margining with the other party), but it requires the tri-party agents to finance the sellers for most of the day, creating a systemic intra-day credit exposure.
 In Europe, the need to unwind tri-party repos daily has been avoided by the use of direct substitution and margining.
-Concern about the systemic risk posed by the huge intra-day credit exposures taken by the US tri-party agents (JP Morgan and Bank of New York Mellon) have prompted reforms to the US tri-party market which are bringing it closer to the European tri-party model.
+Concern about the systemic risk posed by the huge intra-day credit exposures taken by the US tri-party agents (JP Morgan and Bank of New York Mellon) have prompted reforms to the US tri-party market which have brought it closer to the European tri-party model. - The US tri-party market is dominated by two types of investor, money market mutual funds and securities lending agents reinvesting cash collateral, who account for almost two-thirds of the market.
+These investors have short-term liabilities and are required or prefer to invest in short-term assets such as repo.
+However, most tri-party repos are against medium or long-term securities.
+Provided there is no default, repo collateral does not appear on the balance sheet of the investor.
+But if there were to be a default on a repo, investors would receive the securities onto their balance sheets.
+Given that they cannot or do not wish to hold such collateral, they would be obliged or feel impelled to immediately sell the collateral.
+If the default was by a large borrower, sufficient collateral might be sold to trigger a fire sale, that is, a self-reinforcing cycle of disposal and price collapse.
+The Europe tri-party repo market does not suffer from such a concentration of the investor base.